 If Peak Brightness is 'Off,' it's far less bright; its maximum brightness is 187 cd/m2 and 185 cd/m2 at both 2% and 100% window sizes, respectively, and its PQ EOTF tracking is much worse.

-No settings are locked out in the 'Gamer 1' picture mode.
-If you decide to use the 'sRGB' mode the following settings are locked:
+Other modes have the same inaccuracies, but with more oversaturated colors.
+If you decide to use the 'sRGB' mode, the following settings are locked:

 The accuracy after calibration is fantastic.
 However, the brightest parts of scenes are too dark.